If you’re a man age 50 or older and haven’t had a prostate exam, you should talk to your doctor about scheduling an appointment.

-All men should discuss prostate cancer screening with their doctor once they reach 50.
-The American Cancer Society advises men at higher risk — especially African-Americans or those with first-degree relatives with prostate cancer before age 65 — to begin testing at age 40 or 45.
+All men should discuss prostate cancer screening with their doctor, once they reach the age of 50.
+The American Cancer Society advises men at higher risk — especially, African Americans or those with first-degree relatives with prostate cancer before age 65 — to begin testing at age 40 or 45.

 The most common way for doctors to check on the health of your prostate is with a DRE.
 Some doctors do the exam as part of a routine checkup.